callsys/DynRefer/docs/install.md

 We use `conda` to manage our dependencies.
 Our developers use `CUDA 12.1` to do experiments.
-Run the following commands to to setup the environment of DynRefer:
+Run the following commands to setup the environment of DynRefer:
  ```
 git clone https://github.com/callsys/DynRefer
 cd DynRefer